mltooling/project-template/react-webapp/README.md

 It uses Storybook (see [Section](#storybook)) for documenting components.
 For more information about testing, check [this Section](#testing).

+- [ ] Add information about styled component (check with MaterialUI)

 ### Style

 When contributing code, please try to make the code following the project's codestyle setup as described in the [Development summary section](#develop).
 If you don't have an IDE with installed plugins, you can install and run the commands locally (they are added in the [./package.json](./package.json)) like following: